ztaylor54/code-editor/README.md

 # code-editor
-html document that uses codemirror to create a convenient code editor with changable themes and languages
+html document that uses [Code Mirror](https://codemirror.net/) to create a convenient code editor with changable themes and languages

 ##usage:
 * download all files and dependencies